WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 P-Type cells contains 80% of midget cells that is why we say that the parvo pathway allow us to see colors.
 It contains most of the fovea ganglionar cells responses.

 M-Type cells represent 10% of all ganglionar cells.
 They are mainly parasol cell composing m-type cells.
 It is the magno cellular pathway.
-It receive achromatic information.
+It receives achromatic information.

-I tried to sum in the diagram below the distribution of all cells according to their position to the center of the retina.
+I tried to sum up in the diagram below the distribution of all cells, according to their position to the center of the retina.
 (I did not put amacrine cells since I don't have enough info)

 ![alt text](img/retina.png "Retina image")
 <center><i>Fig. 10.
 Retina layers</i></center>